-It is important that surveys are submitted in a timely manner as the artist receives payment only after surveys have been completed.
+It is important that surveys are submitted within five days as the artist receives payment only after surveys have been completed.
 The anonymous feedback is shared with artists later in the school year.

 WORK SAMPLES

 Residency programs should culminate with a student product.
 Examples depend on the type of residency activity, and may include a performance, artwork, or written pieces.
 Please consider sharing such work with United Arts or inviting our staff and board members to attend events.